 - Legal and interpreter services, and more

 You or your family (whether traveling together or separately) can activate Assist America’s emergency services with one call to the number on your Assist America ID card (see attachment).
-Assist America pays for 100% of the services it arranges for and provides.
+Assist America pays for 100 percent of the services it arranges for and provides.
 For further assistance, call 1-800-872-1414 (within the US) or 609-986-1234 (outside the US)

 Traveling Abroad on University of Kentucky Business